sefnyn/unstacked/README.md

 Demo: http://unstacked.dxlab.sl.nsw.gov.au

 **Requires a JSON feed.
 Not yet implemented.
-Currently runs with static JSON data.
+Currently runs on localhost with static JSON data in the html directory.
+Configure your Apache HTTPD to serve files from ../unstacked/html.

 ### Technology